<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 This is why it's critical to audit your inventory.
 Take a look at what products have not moved over the past few months and make sure to offer incentives for consumers to purchase them during the holiday season.

 Moving your excess inventory will help your business by providing it with additional cash flow.
-Managing your cash flow is critical, especially during uncertain economic times like today when concerns around inflation and recession are causing issues for businesses around the world.
+Managing your cash flow is critical, especially during uncertain economic times like today when concerns around inflation and the potential for a recession are causing issues for businesses around the world.

 And if you're a brick-and-mortar store, or an online store with limited warehouse space, you'll also get the added benefit of freeing up physical storage (allowing you to stock up even more on products you think are apt to sell).